 We got back on the bikes and climbed for another half hour.
 At every bounce and bump my body ached.
 The sun rose higher in the sky.
 The heat began radiating off the rocks.
-The saliva was glue-like in my mouth.
-I tasted dirt and blood and a strange steely taste from deep down in my lungs.
+The saliva felt glue-like in my mouth.
+It tasted of dirt and blood and a strange steely taste from deep down in my lungs.

 On the hike back to the bikes I told my wife that, while the view was certainly worth the trip, the best was yet to come.
 “Now we get to ride downhill!”

 Mountain biking is a trade off.
 You endure a grueling uphill climb in order to enjoy an exhilarating downhill plunge.
 Like skiing, mountain biking requires the attainment of adequate speed to keep you moving over – rather than painstakingly picking through – various obstacles.
 This is essentially the challenge of it.
 You have to push your way past your comfort zone to get to a place where you can manage things adroitly.